 Rest periods and short naps help you recuperate temporarily, but cannot replace a good night's sleep.
 Restorative sleep needs to occur in a calm place, be continuous and occur at night, between 10 p.m. and 7 a.m.

-The human body is programmed to sleep at night and stay awake during the day, regardless of activities.
-This phenomenon is otherwise known as the circadian rhythm, internal clock or biological clock.
+The human body is programmed to sleep at night and stay awake during the day, regardless of a person's activities.
+This phenomenon is known as the circadian rhythm, internal clock or biological clock.

 This clock regulates body temperature, hormone secretion, heart rate, blood pressure, digestion and sleep cycles.
 It is influenced by light, and the cycle is repeated about every 24 hours.

 This clock is also responsible for the fact that alertness decreases and fatigue increases at certain times of day.

 Severe fatigue can be a sign of a health problem.
 For example, this can occur in cases of:

 Talk to your doctor or other health care professionals who can determine the cause of your fatigue.
 In most cases, a health care professional can review your medication and optimize your treatment.
 Should fatigue unfortunately be inherent to your condition, learn how to manage it with the help of your attending health care team.
 Plan to only drive when your energy level is higher and schedule enough time to complete your activity, including travel time.

 There are several dozen types of sleep disorders.
 Insomnia and sleep apnea are the most common.